ntakata/flexible-annotation-atlas/README.md

 ## How to share your original FAA
 There are two ways.
 - Share your FAA itself (AO_LR_remapID.json and AV_LR_remapID_RAS.nii).
-- Share a text-based information (AObase_c.json, Target_ROI_IDs, ExpID, Acronyms) to reconstruct FAA.
+- Share a text-based information to reconstruct FAA.
+See [exampes](/FAAs/FAAdetailed/reconstruction-info/README.md) in an FAAs folder.

 ## Software environment
 The pipeline for FAA construction was created with Python (3.7.1) using AllenSDK (version 0.16.1) written in Jupyter Notebook (5.6.0) on Anaconda (2018.12) on Windows 10 (Professional 64 bit, Microsoft).
 The yaml file for the anaconda environment is available in a yaml folder.
 [Nbparameterise](https://github.com/takluyver/nbparameterise) is also necessary.